compTAG/topo-descriptor-experiments/README.md

     jupyter-lab
     Note: You can exit out of jupyterlab with CNTRL + C in terminal.

-4. In juypter-lab, open supplementary.ipynb notebook
+4. In juypter-lab, open preprocess.ipynb notebook
+    * Please run all cells in order to create graphs for experiment files
+5. Once the graphs have been created for all data sets, open the following files to run experiments
+    * 4_2_smallest_stratum_exp.ipynb
+    * 4_3_uniform_sample_exp.ipyb